Dunni3/FlowMol/readme.md

 # Environment Setup

 Assuming you have mamba installed, run the script `build_env.sh`.
 This creates an environment named `flowmol`.
-It also pip-install this directory as a package in editable.
+It also pip installs this directory as a package in editable mode.

 # Download Trained Models